Aarey Milk Colony: Construction projects in the forest

-The Indian government has proposed several major construction projects in recent years that call for the cutting down of thousands of trees in the forest.
-Although the locations are in a designated eco-sensitive part of the forest, the law protecting the land was changed so the land could be developed for commercial use.
-The largest recent projects included a car shed to provide parking for a national rail service project, and a 32-story residential project intended to house 8,000 people.
-The project includes a heliport and parking for 365 cars.
+Mumbai Metro Rail Corporation, a Joint Venture Special Purpose Agency between the Government of India and the Government of Maharashtra for constructing Mumbai Metro Line 3 has proposed some projects which could have potentially caused several trees to be cut.
+Among which was the Metro Bhavan, a housing project for workers of the metro line within what was allegedly an eco sensitive part of the forest.
+The 32 story project 32-story residential project intended to house 8,000 people and also included a heliport and parking for 365 cars.
+This project has since been shifted to Dahisar.

 Proponents say the land is needed for projects that are important to local residents, and that the need outweighs environmental concerns raised by people who want to protect the forest.
-The government has attempted to circumvent required environmental impact assessments in order to move ahead with the projects.
+From 2014 onwards a coalition of urban and Indigenous communities has campaigned against any clearing of the area.
 The car shed project was tried to be moved to Kanjurmarg.
 But later in July 2022 the project was shifted back to its original place and the construction resumed when the stay order was removed on 21 July.
-It has been said that the carshed issue resulted in delaying the opening of the Metro Line 3 by at least one year and also lead to cost overruns in thousands of crores in rupees.
+However, the work did not restart until March 2023 as hearing on several different petitions filed against the construction of metro depot in Aarey were still being heard in the Bombay High Court and the Indian Supreme Court.
+The last of which only concluded in early 2023.
+It has been said that the carshed issue resulted in delaying the opening of the Metro Line 3 by at least five years and also lead to cost overruns in thousands of crores in rupees.

 Those who want to protect Aarey Forest say the loss to the forest of thousands of trees will lead to poorer air quality and will disrupt wildlife habitat, including that of a small population of endangered leopards.
 They say the housing project, which has a large concrete footprint, will lead to flooding in an urban area already prone to seasonal floods.